Embedding Riemannian Manifolds by the Heat Kernel of the Connection Laplacian: Introduction

-Over the past decades many works in the manifold learning field benefit from this embedding scheme, for example, the diffusion map \cite{Coifman20065} and the manifold parameterizations \cite{jones2007}.
-Recently, a new mathematical framework, referred to as the {\em vector diffusion maps} (VDM), for organizing and analyzing massive high dimensional data sets, images and shapes was introduced in \cite{vdm}.
-In brief, VDM is a mathematical and algorithmic generalization of diffusion maps and other non-linear dimensionality reduction methods.
-While diffusion maps are based on the heat kernel of the Laplace-Beltrami operator over the manifold, VDM is based on the heat kernel of the connection Laplacian associated with the Levi-Civita connection on the tangent bundle of the manifold.
+Recently, a new mathematical framework, referred to as {\em vector diffusion maps} (VDM), for organizing and analyzing massive high dimensional data sets, images and shapes was introduced in \cite{vdm}.
+In brief, VDM is a mathematical generalization of DM, which numerically is based on a generalization of graph Laplacian, referred to as {\em graph connection Laplacian} (GCL).
+While DM are based on the heat kernel of the Laplace-Beltrami operator over the manifold, VDM is based on the heat kernel of the connection Laplacian associated with the Levi-Civita connection on the tangent bundle of the manifold.
 The introduction of VDM was motivated by the problem of finding an efficient way to organize complex data sets, embed them in a low dimensional space, and interpolate and regress vector fields over the data.
-In particular, it equips the data with a metric, which we refer to as the {\em vector diffusion distance}.
-The application of VDM to the cyro-electron microscopy problem, which is aimed to reconstruct the three dimensional geometric structure of the macromolecule, provides a better organization of the given noisy projection images, and hence a better reconstruction result \cite{hadanisinger2011,vdmapp2011}.
-Furthermore, the VDM can be slightly modified to determine the orientability of a manifold and obtain its orientable double covering if the manifold is non-orientable \cite{singer_wu:2011}.
+In particular, it equips the data with a metric, which we refer to as the {\em vector diffusion distance} (VDD).
+VDM has been applied to several different problems, ranging from the cryo-electron microscopy problem \cite{hadanisinger2011,vdmapp2011,Zhao_Singer:2014} to graph realization problems \cite{Cucuringu_Lipman_Singer:2012,Cucuringu_Singer_Cowburn:2012} and modern light source imaging technique \cite{Alexeev_Bandeira_Fickus_Mixon:2013,Marchesini_Tu_Wu:2014}.
+The application of VDM to the cryo-electron microscopy problem, which is aimed to reconstruct the three dimensional geometric structure of the macromolecule, provides a better organization of the given noisy projection images, and hence a better reconstruction result \cite{hadanisinger2011,vdmapp2011,Zhao_Singer:2014}.
+In addition, the GCL can be slightly modified to determine the orientability of a manifold and obtain its orientable double covering if the manifold is non-orientable \cite{singer_wu:2011}.

 In this paper, we consider the same class of closed Riemannian manifolds $\MM_{d,k,D}$ and focus on the connection Laplacian associated with the Levi-Civita connection on the tangent bundle.
 We analyze how the VDM embeds the manifold $M\in \MM_{d,k,D}$ into $\ell^2$ based on the heat kernel of the connection Laplacian of the tangent bundle.
-Based on the vector diffusion distance, we introduce a new spectral distance referred to as {\em vector spectral distance} on $\MM_{d,k,D}$, which leads to the pre-compactness result.
+Based on the VDM and VDD, we introduce a new distance on $\MM_{d,k,D}$, referred to as {\em vector spectral distance} (VSD), which leads to the pre-compactness of the set $\MM_{d,k,D}$.